makis-san/makis-san/README.md

 # Hi!
 Nice to meet you 😄 ![](https://komarev.com/ghpvc/?username=makis-san&style=for-the-badge)

-My name is Santiago Souza, currently living in Brazil and working for [Solvd](https://www.solvd.com/) as Front-end Developer
+My name is Santiago Souza, currently living in Brazil and working for [Solvd](https://www.solvd.com/) as Senior Software Engineer

 On my free time I produce some content for youtube about tech and coding stuff.